Publisher: Namco-Bandai Games

 Release Date: 9/17/2007

-To make this as easy as possible to understand I’ll start with the story.
-ES does something different that I’ve never seen in a game before and that uses a fictitious story with something that’s nonfiction.
-ES is about the famous pianist Chopin from the early 1800s; ES follows the life of Chopin when he was struck with tuberculosis, left Warsaw, Poland due to the war with Austria at the time.
-While the real Chopin is sick in bed you enter into his mind, and into the world that he created while trying to recover.
-Chopin is now Frederic and you run into several unique and lovable characters while trying to defeat the evil Count Waltz.
-Forte Castle (where Waltz lies) is supposed to represent Austria and Chopin wants to go back and defeat the evil leader so he can go home.
-The reason why Chopin runs into these colorful characters is that they all have separate reasons to see the Count (I won’t explain why due to spoilers).
-After you beat each chapter stills of Europe will play as well as a piece of Chopin’s music and pieces of his life will be told.
-Everything flows and ties in perfectly and it makes it one of my favorite RPG stories of all time.
+To make this as easy as possible to understand, I’ll start with the story.
+ES does something different that I’ve never seen in a game before, and that uses a fictitious story with something that’s nonfiction.
+ES is about the famous pianist Chopin from the early 1800s.
+ES follows the life of Chopin when he was struck with tuberculosis and left Warsaw, Poland, due to the war with Austria at the time.
+While the real Chopin is sick in bed, you enter into his mind and into the world that he created while trying to recover.
+Chopin is now Frederic, and you run into several unique and lovable characters while trying to defeat the evil Count Waltz.
+Forte Castle (where Waltz lies) is supposed to represent Austria, and Chopin wants to go back and defeat the evil leader so he can go home.
+The reason why Chopin runs into these colorful characters is that they all have separate reasons to see the count (I won’t explain why due to spoilers).
+After you beat each chapter, stills of Europe will play, as well as a piece of Chopin’s music and pieces of his life will be told.
+Everything flows and ties in perfectly, and it makes it one of my favorite RPG stories of all time.

-Now I’m going to go right into the battle system with this being the meat of the game.
-ES doesn’t have a random battle system (THANK GOD!) since I think we’re finally beyond that.
-Every enemy you see is in real-time and you can avoid them if you want (like in numerous other RPGs).
-Instead of having magic, ability points, and some sort of super attack ES does away with all that.
-You have a battle counter which lets you decide what you need to do after this runs out your action counter (about 5 seconds) counts down when you start moving and you use the A button to attack with your main weapon.
-Magic or Special Abilities or whatever you want to call them are on your Y button and use can use these as many times as you want throughout your turn.
-So, if you attack until your turn is just about up then hit the Y button you can do some devastating damage.
-Of course, you have items that heal, poison, and revive KOs and there are tons of them, but there’s nothing special about these that you haven’t seen before.
-When it comes to guarding you have a “CHANCE” button (B) and if you hit the button when it appears on screen you will block the enemy’s attack greatly reducing the damage by about 90%.
-Sometimes the button will stay longer than other times, but it’s all about timing and this helps keep the action up.
+Now I’m going to go right into the battle system, with this being the meat of the game.
+ES doesn’t have a random battle system (thank God!) since I think we’re finally beyond that.
+Every enemy you see is in real-time, and you can avoid them if you want (like in numerous other RPGs).
+Instead of having magic, ability points, and some sort of super attack, ES does away with all that.
+You have a battle counter that lets you decide what you need to do.
+After this runs out, your action counter (about 5 seconds) counts down when you start moving, and you use the A button to attack with your main weapon.
+Magic, Special Abilities, or whatever you want to call them, are on your Y button, and you can use them as many times as you want throughout your turn.
+So, if you attack until your turn is just about up and then hit the Y button, you can do some devastating damage.
+Of course, you have items that heal, poison, and revive KOs, and there are tons of them, but there’s nothing special about these that you haven’t seen before.
+When it comes to guarding, you have a “chance” button (B), and if you hit the button when it appears on screen, you will block the enemy’s attack, greatly reducing the damage by about 90%.
+Sometimes the button will stay longer than other times, but it’s all about timing, and this helps keep the action up.

 Eternal Sonata uses some outstanding music, especially when Chopin’s pieces are used.
-The graphics are just absolutely gorgeous with bright color palettes, and unique architecture I’ve never seen in a game before.
-Eternal Sonata is also one of the JRPGs that also includes Japanese voice acting and I highly HIGHLY recommend this over the American voice actors.
-Just turn the English subtitles on and you’re good to go since the Japanese voice actors fit the characters better and are just superb.
+The graphics are just absolutely gorgeous, with bright color palettes and unique architecture I’ve never seen in a game before.
+Eternal Sonata is also one of the JRPGs that also includes Japanese voice acting, and I highly recommend this over the American voice actors.
+Just turn the English subtitles on, and you’re good to go since the Japanese voice actors fit the characters better and are just superb.
 The game is easier than most JRPGs, but maybe this is a good thing.
-Everyone wants a stupidly hard RPG that takes over 100 hours to beat and that’s not always necessary.
+Everyone wants a stupidly hard RPG that takes over 100 hours to beat, and that’s not always necessary.